Year 2 - 2S 2021 - 2022

 Reading books can be swapped on any day providing your child has read their book 3 times and has 3 separate signatures confirming this in their reading record.

-· Maths – Maths No Problem - Numbers to 100, addition, subtraction and multiplication
+· Maths – Maths No Problem -Shape, Factions and Time

-· Science – Living Things and their Habitats, Humans including animals
+· Science – Plants / Living Things and their habitats

 We are very proud of our ‘Woodland Learning’ offering, where your child will be experiencing a range of new skills in our forest every week.
 We want you to make the most of every session whatever the weather, so you will need to be appropriately dressed.
 Please make sure you PE/Woodland uniform on your ‘Woodland Learning Day’.